Blue monkey: Social relationships

 In these female-bonded societies, only 5–15% of monkeys' activity budget is occupied by social interactions and the most common social interactions within a group are grooming and playing.
 Relationships between group members vary: infants interact most frequently with their peers and adult or juvenile females and are rarely seen near adult males.

 Alloparenting is common among blue monkeys.
 The most common infant handlers are juvenile females, and usually one infant is carried by a number of alloparents.
 One hypothesis is that this allows the infant to learn to socialise at an early stage in life.

 Interesting female-female relationships exist among blue monkeys.
 This relationship is believed to be shaped by their feeding ecology, which, in turn, is shaped by between-group and within-group competition.
 Blue monkey females exhibit strong, aggressive competition between groups and between other species because of their territorial character, but milder though more frequent competition within groups.
 Though earlier beliefs were that blue monkeys are not territorial, more current extended research shows that earlier researchers misinterpreted the results because social interactions overall are infrequent.
 Moreover, overall agonism rates in blue monkeys are very low.
 Within-group conflicts are mild and infrequent because females distance themselves from one another and feed at different sites to avoid competition.
 Although blue monkeys were believed to be egalitarian, current extended research confirms that linear dominance hierarchy occurs in female blue monkeys, which becomes more apparent when food resources are scarce.

 Reproduction

 The mating system is polygynous, with a corresponding sexual dimorphism in size, as the males are the substantially larger sex.
 Females normally give birth every two years, during the onset of the warm, rainy season; gestation is around five months, and the infants are born with fur and with their eyes open.
 Group sizes range from 10 to 40, containing only a single adult male.
 It is often found in groups with other species of monkeys such as the red-tailed monkey and various red colobus monkeys.

 C. mitis males mate with more than one female, but the females only mate with one male.
 The female attracts males to copulate with her through body language.
 They breed throughout the year.
 "The groups can have up to 40 members and the females usually help to care for all of the young, not just their own."

+Predation

+Blue monkeys likely fall prey to leopards.
+Other potential predators include snakes and birds of prey.